Depression Awareness Month in October

 To raise awareness, educate, and reduce the stigma associated with mental health issues, Depression Awareness Month is observed annually in October.

 Suffering from depression can be incredibly challenging.
 For some people it can be completely debilitating.
-Even a low grade, mild case of persistent depression can damage a person’s quality of life and make normal, day-to-day activities seem overwhelming and stressful.
+Even a mild form of functional depression can impair a person’s quality of life and make normal, day-to-day activities seem overwhelming and stressful.

 Dealing with depression is also quite common and people of all ages, races, ethnic and socioeconomic backgrounds can be affected by it.